-Graduation speeches may or may not be given by the class valedictorian and/or salutatorian.
+Graduation speeches are often, but not always, given by the class valedictorian and / or salutatorian.
+Covenant's administration will determine whether a student is permitted to make a graduation speech.
 To be eligible to speak at graduation a student:

-- May not have received more than two disciplinary actions during their senior year. - Must exhibit the qualities listed in Covenant's Excellent Student document and must have been nominated by one or more teachers for an Excellent Student Award.
+- Must not have received more than two disciplinary actions during their senior year - Must exhibit the qualities of the Excellent Student (See section 2.11) and must have been nominated by one or more teachers for the Excellent Student Award